Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 	- `apo_ref_1`: Y component of the vector of apodization reference;
 	- `img_points_1`: Y component of the Image Points result;
 - **Graph Outputs**:
-	- `focusing_output`: A vector which represents apodization distance in transmission;
+	- `focusing_output`: A vector that represents apodization distance in transmission;

 Graph name: `Samples`
 ###################################

 This graph is used to compute the delay in reception for every transducer.
-It sums also the delay in transmission to obtain the valid samples for the interpolation.
+It also sums the delay in transmission to obtain the valid samples for the interpolation.

 - **Graph Inputs**:
 	- `image_points_from_PL_2`: Result of Image Points;
 	- `delay_from_PL`: Result of Delay;
-	- `xdc_def_positions`: X-Y-Z vector which represents the positions of our transducers in the probe;
+	- `xdc_def_positions`: X-Y-Z vector that represents the positions of our transducers in the probe;
 	- `sampling_frequency`: The sampling frequency of the probe;
 - **Graph Outputs**:
-	- `samples_to_PL`: A vector which represents our valid entries in the rf-data vector;
+	- `samples_to_PL`: A vector that represents our valid entries in the rf-data vector;

 Graph name: `Apodization`
 ###################################